1.1 Reach level 2 for at least one other performance indicator in the program.

 4.4 Use a variable fee schedule based on the environmental participation of users (e.g., a variable fee schedule based on the environmental certification obtained by ships or on the type of fuel used by ships).

-Note: At level 4, certification is not mandatory if the participant can demonstrate that all the elements of an environmental management system are in place.
-At level 5, certification is mandatory.
+Note: At level 4, the EMS is not required to be certified if the participant can demonstrate that all the elements of an EMS are in place.
+An EMS certification is however mandatory to use this criterion to achieve level 5.

 4.6 Publish an annual report providing details of the participant’s environmental performance.